-As a result of a historically slow economic recovery, our foreclosed properties portfolio remains elevated.
+As a result of a historically slow economic recovery, our foreclosed properties portfolio remains elevated relative to our peers.
 Prior elevated levels of nonperforming loans have returned to acceptable levels.
-Management expects a net reduction in foreclosed properties at a percentage similar to that experienced during 2014.
+Management expects net reductions in foreclosed properties to continue, although not as rapid as over the past two years.